Bad-Website-Club/bad-website-club.github.io/README.md

 ### 6. Click on "Create Pull Request"

-### 7. You're done! 🎉 Once we (Jess and/or Ramón) have a look at it, you'll be notified of any feedback or merging (adding your changes!)
+### 7. You're done! 🎉 Once we (Jess and/or Carmen) have a look at it, you'll be notified of any feedback or merging (adding your changes!)

 [github]: https://github.com
 [coc]: https://bit.ly/bwc-coc